lume/element-behaviors/README.md

 ### Code

-Code files can be written in either JavaScript or TypeScript, and end in either `.js` or `.ts` respectively.
+Source files are written in TypeScript, ending in `.ts`.

-Please make sure your editor obeys the rules in `.editorconfig`.
-There are editorconfig plugins for just about every text editor out there.
-Please install it and make sure code follows the formatting rules.
-For more info, see https://editorconfig.org.
+Please make sure your editor obeys the format rules in `.editorconfig`.
+There are [Editorconfig](https://editorconfig.org) plugins for just about every text editor out there.
+Also install a [Prettier](https://prettier.io) plugin for your editor, and have it auto format on save.
+Tests will fail if the formatting check does not pass.

 ### Development build mode